moltenkaizen/Influx_Grafana_Pi/README.md

 CREATE DATABASE "climate"
 ```

 5) Create a script to grab climate data and write to db.
 This script grabs temperature and humidity from a DHT22 connected to GPIO 4.
 Using the Adafruit python script to grab query the sensor.
-I'm also reading the temp from the CPU on the Raspberry Pi CPU and save to the telegraf db.

 grab_n_write.sh
 ```